sejori/peko/README.md

 Peko apps are designed to boot from scratch at request time and disappear once the request is served.
 Therefore, storing data in memory between requests (stateful logic) is not reliable.
 Instead we should use stateless logic and store data within the client or external services.

-This paradigm is often referred to as "serverless" or "edge computing" on cloud platforms, which offer code execution on shared server hardware.
+This paradigm is often referred to as "serverless" or "edge computing" on cloud platforms, which offer code execution on shared server hardware (a.k.a JavaScript isolates).
 This is [much more resource efficient](https://developer.ibm.com/blogs/the-future-is-serverless/) than traditional server provisioning.

 Because stateless apps can "cold-start" it is important to keep their codebases small.
-The preact demo app only imports Peko and Preact as external dependencies and is very fast as a result - [https://peko.deno.dev](https://peko.deno.dev)!
+The preact demo app only imports Peko, Preact and Htm as dependencies and is very fast as a result - [https://peko.deno.dev](https://peko.deno.dev)!

-<strong>Note:</strong> In reality a single app instance will serve multiple requests, we just can't guarantee it.
+**Note:** In reality a single app instance will serve multiple requests, we just can't guarantee it.
 This is why caching is still an effective optimization strategy but in-memory user sessions are not an effective authentication strategy.

 ## Credits: